ninja-ops-guy/streetfighter-for-vector/README.md

 - Sends frames to wire-pod's `vector/display_image` endpoint for display on Vector
 - Can be triggered by a wire-pod Custom Intent (Exec) or run manually

-> Note: wire-pod custom intent Lua is only used for speaking behaviors; HTTP requests should be executed via Exec program/script, not Lua.
-See docs below.

 ---